By Craig Neil. This post includes affiliate links.

 Out About Scotland Complete Guide to Iona Abbey

-Before arriving at the abbey you’ll pass a ruined nunnery which is worth a quick wander around, with the main attraction located at the far end of a narrow lane heading north.
+Before arriving at the abbey you’ll pass a ruined nunnery, but the main attraction is located at the far end of a narrow lane heading north.

-Iona Abbey is maintained by Historic Environment Scotland which has thoughtfully placed information panels around the buildings so you can read about the history of one of Scotland’s most important religious sites as well as St. Columba who founded it.
+Historic Environment Scotland, which is responsible for maintaining Iona Abbey, has thoughtfully positioned information panels around the buildings so that you can read about the history of one of Scotland’s most significant religious sites as well as St. Columba, who founded it.

 Quinish Point